tehmi2000/studentserverlessapp/README.md

 This project includes the following files and folders:

-- public - Static web pages.
+- public - Static web content and pages.
-- configuration - Code for the application and database configuration.
+- configuration - Application and database configuration codes.
-- routes - Route module used by express serve endpoints.
+- routes - Route module used by express to serve endpoints.
-- \_\_tests__ - Unit tests for the application code.
+- \_\_tests__ - Unit tests for application.
+- app.js - Exports a serverless express app handler and the express app itself.
+- server.js - Contains code for hosting the express app locally without serverless.

 ## About the application

-The application creates a RESTful API that takes HTTP requests and invokes Lambda functions.
-The API has POST and GET methods on the root path to create, list, update and delete student records.
+The application is a express-serverless RESTful API that takes HTTP requests and invokes Lambda functions.
+The API has POST and GET methods on the `/student` path to create, list, update and delete student records.

 **To use the Student API**

-1. Navigate to the API homepage (https://j8etyxmihl.execute-api.us-east-1.amazonaws.com/production/index.html) in your web browser.
+1. Navigate to the **API Documentation Page** (https://j8etyxmihl.execute-api.us-east-1.amazonaws.com/production/docs) in your web browser.
+1. Read instructions at the top of the page first.
 1. Copy the URL that's listed on the **API Documentation Page**.
-1. At the command line, use cURL (or Postman) to send POST requests to the application endpoint.
+1. You can copy the Example Code on the webpage into your Javascript code directly.
+Alternatively, At the command line, use cURL (or Postman) to send POST requests to the application endpoint.
+For example:

         $ ENDPOINT=https://j8etyxmihl.execute-api.us-east-1.amazonaws.com/production/student
         $ curl -d '{"firstname":"John", "lastname":"Abbey"}' -H "Content-Type: application/json" -X POST $ENDPOINT/create